RaikHerrmann/SynapseWorkshopSoliance/artifacts/environment-setup/automation/README.md

     You may be prompted to enter the name of your desired Azure Subscription.
 You can copy and paste the value from the list to select one.

-    **This taken from key vault and will not prompt** You will also be prompted for the following information for this script:
+    **This taken from key vault and will not prompt!**
+    You will also be prompted for the following information for this script:

     | Prompt |
     |--------|